About Southend Hospital Radio

 We hope to be able to offer a free service that brings enjoyment and relaxation to each and every in-patient across the Hospital.

 How to listen:

 Southend Hospital Radio is available free to patients in Southend Hospital.

-The activities we undertake are centred on a schedule of live broadcasts each evening from 6pm to 10pm with the main element being the Patients Request Show.
-This is typically a 2 hour show starting at 8pm.
+The activities we undertake are centred on a schedule of live broadcasts each evening from 6pm to 10pm with the main element being the Southend Hospital Tonight.
+This is typically a 2-hour show starting at 8pm.

-The present register of volunteers is between 50 and 60.
+At any one time, we generally have between 50 and 60 volunteers.
 Recruiting is an ongoing activity.
-All Members are encouraged to perform Ward Liaison work as well as learning to be Presenters.
-More on membership
+All Members are encouraged to perform Ward Liaison work as well as learning to be presenters.
+More on volunteering with us

 Our service is funded by donations and fundraising activities.
-These include street / store collections and fees from outside events in the area.
-None of these are guaranteed annual sums and with our costs rising we have to put sums aside to ensure continuity of broadcasting in the year or two ahead.
-For more, see out fundraising page.
+These include street / store collections and other events.
+None of these are guaranteed annual sums, and with our costs rising, we have to put sums aside to ensure continuity of broadcasting in the year or two ahead.
+For more, see our fundraising page.

-The content of Music played on the system is monitored and unsuitable pieces removed
+The content of music played on the station is monitored and unsuitable pieces removed.

 Ward Liaison personnel are vetted and monitored by senior members of the Management team from the outset of their training.